cymcsg/UltimateRecyclerView/README.md

 * Video demo for [grid layout demo](https://www.youtube.com/watch?v=iTnIf-N8m1Y)
 * or you can check it out already compiled at [Google Play](https://play.google.com/store/apps/details?id=com.marshalchen.ultimaterecyclerview.demo)
 * You can clone the project and compile it yourself (it includes a sample), or you can check it out already compiled at Google Play
+* You can read more usage in [wiki](https://github.com/cymcsg/UltimateRecyclerView/wiki) and welcome to make your own tutorials in here.

 #### Welcome to fork and PR (pull request)